solarpx/alloy-abirpc/README.md

 }
 ```

-In this example, the `abirpc!(Erc20Token)` call generates the `Erc20TokenRegistry` type which implements rpc provider encapsulation, and the preceding `sol!` call generates the underlying `Erc20TokenInstance` type which contains the required rust bindings for the contract ABI.
+In this example, the `abirpc!(Erc20Token)` call generates the `Erc20TokenRegistry` type which implements RPC provider encapsulation, and the preceding `sol!` call generates the underlying `Erc20TokenInstance` type which contains the required rust bindings for the contract ABI.

 ## Network management